-The 4 color process, also known as CMYK printing (from the four ink colors used), is a method of reproducing a wide range of colors using just four inks:
+The 4 color process, also known as CMYK printing, is a method of producing full-color images using just four inks:

 Cyan (C)